kkoltunski/designPatterns/README.txt

 2020.06.16
 -chain of responsibility design pattern update (project used to create user defined logs.
 Chain of responsibility divide whole process on 3 steps - user authentication, log creator, log saver.)

+2020.06.17
+-rebuilded solution for chain of responsibility design pattern (account and taskHandler class were extracted to project chainOfResponsibility.Library, unit test project was created - chainOfResponsibility.UnitTests)